Little Red Dots on FIRE: The Ability of Bursty Galaxies to Host an Abundant Population of High-Redshift AGN: Effects and Self-Consistency of Assumed Relation

 Throughout this work we have assumed a $M_{\rm BH}-M_\star$ scaling relation of $M_{\rm BH} = 0.01M_\star$.
 This fiducial relation is in approximate agreement with the mean relation presented by \citet{Harikane_2023} for $z=4-7$ galaxies.
 However, there is a significant scatter about this observationally derived relation and the true relation remains difficult to constrain due to observational uncertainties and systematics.
 Our results obtained from the fiducial GTDA model are insensitive to this assumed scaling relation due to the inherently weak scaling of the accretion rates in this model with black hole mass ($\dot{M}_{\rm Torque}\propto M_{\rm BH}^{1/6}$).
 Likewise, accretion rates predicted from the fiducial simple free-fall model are insensitive to this choice since the black hole mass typically makes up only a small fraction of the total mass within the aperture ($M_{\rm BH} \ll M_{\rm tot}$, except for in extreme cases).
 However, our modified models that invoke the Eddington (luminosity and/or accretion) limits are sensitive to this choice due to the linear scaling of $L_{\rm Edd}$ and $\dot{M}_{\rm Edd}$ with $M_{\rm BH}$.
 In this appendix, we therefore investigate the effects of assuming different $M_{\rm BH}-M_\star$ scaling relations ($M_{\rm BH} = 0.1M_\star$ and $M_{\rm BH} = 0.001M_\star$) on the results derived from these modified models.
+We also test the self-consistency of our fiducial relation by checking whether integrating accretion rates from the GTDA and free-fall models reproduces black hole growth along this scaling relation.

 Figure \ref{fig:BHLF_vs_MBH_assumption} presents the $z \sim 6$ AGN bolometric luminosity function assuming different $M_{\rm BH}-M_\star$ scaling relations for our modified models that invoke Eddington luminosities and/or accretion rates.
 In the case where we only cap luminosities at $L_{\rm Edd}$, larger assumed black hole masses result in a slightly higher AGN bolometric luminosity function, especially at the bright end.
 However, in the case that we also only allow super-Eddington accreting black holes to contribute to the LRD population, larger assumed black hole masses can decrease our predicted luminosity function since very few black holes are predicted to accrete at the elevated Eddington rates.
 Therefore, if $M_{\rm BH}/M_\star \gtrsim 0.01$, then the bright end of the LRD bolometric luminosity function becomes difficult to explain in super-Eddington scenarios.